Reviews You Can Rely On

 Credit: Matt Spencer

-Our bridging test showed some layer and infill separation, along with some general sagging in PLA, which improved some with ABS.
-The Eiffel Tower test was perhaps the worst outcome of all models, producing stringy messes, but notably, both prints finished successfully.
+Our PLA bridging test showed some layer and infill separation, along with some general sagging, which improved with ABS.
+The Eiffel Tower test was perhaps the worst outcome of all models, producing stringy messes, but notably, prints in both types of filaments finished successfully.

 anycubic vyper - our prints to test the viper's bridging abilities.